-- The first question asked would be “Who would be your care giver?”
-Most people think “my family will take care of me.”
+- The first question asked would be, “Who would be your caregiver?”
+Most people think, “my family will take care of me.”
 That’s not always a quick and easy solution.
 Does your family live nearby or hours/states away?
-Are they employed and if so, do they have enough vacation time to handle your needs?
+Are they employed, and if so, do they have enough vacation time to handle your needs?
 It also doesn’t mean that your family will be available immediately when you need them.

-- The third question is “How are you going to pay for your care?”
+- The third question is, “How are you going to pay for your care?”
 Money & finances are always involved when we need to pay someone to take care of us.

-- The fourth question is “How will this situation affect your family”?
+- The fourth question is, “How will this situation affect your family”?

 All four of these questions are critical issues that must be answered when a long term care event occurs.

-In regard to the third question, “How are you going to pay for it?”
+Regarding the third question, “How are you going to pay for it?”
 There are only four ways to pay for long term care insurance.

 - Income & Assets: Are you working and/or do you have savings or investments to cover this cost?